ker33/CLEAR/README.md

 ## 📖 Abstract

-Multimodal Large Language Models (MLLMs) frequently suffer from object hallucinations.
-We formulate this issue as a **causal misattribution** problem driven by *spurious visual co-occurrences* and *autoregressive language priors*.
-Since existing heuristic strategies lack a unified causal structure to disentangle these confounders, we propose **CLEAR** (**C**ausal **L**atent **E**xtraction **A**nd **R**e-normalization), a comprehensive training-inference causal intervention framework.

-- **During training**, CLEAR employs **Latent Causal Disentanglement (LCD)** to isolate target objects from background confounders via in-image counterfactual shuffling, effectively breaking spurious correlations.
-- **During inference**, it utilizes **Mask-Guided Contrastive Decoding (MGCD)** to explicitly suppress language priors by contrasting a target-enhanced factual path with a mask-inverted counterfactual path.

-Furthermore, by operating strictly within the normalized probability space (**Probability-Space Intervention, PSI**), our intervention avoids spatial distortion.
-Extensive experiments demonstrate that CLEAR achieves state-of-the-art hallucination mitigation (e.g., POPE, CHAIR) while perfectly preserving fine-grained cognitive capabilities on general benchmarks (e.g., MME, MMBench).
+Multimodal Large Language Models (MLLMs) are prone to object hallucinations, generating visually unsupported content that undermines reliability.
+We frame this issue from a causal perspective, attributing hallucinations to spurious visual co-occurrence bias and over-reliance on autoregressive language priors.
+To address this, we propose **CLEAR** (**C**ausal **L**atent **E**xtraction **A**nd **R**e-normalization), a unified framework that mitigates hallucinations during both training and inference.
+During training, CLEAR employs a text-guided Latent Causal Disentanglement (LCD) module with in-image counterfactual intervention to separate object-relevant features from confounding background context.
+During inference, we introduce Mask-Guided Contrastive Decoding (MGCD), which contrasts factual and counterfactual decoding paths to suppress language-prior-driven errors.
+We further perform Probability-Space Intervention (PSI) in the normalized attention space, enabling stable intervention while preserving spatial structure.
+Extensive experiments show that CLEAR consistently reduces hallucinations across benchmarks while maintaining strong multimodal reasoning performance, demonstrating the effectiveness of causal intervention for improving model faithfulness.

 ---